retcon1/track-tv/docs/user-stories.md

 - As a user I want to be able to change my password in case it becomes compromised ✅
 - As a user I want to be able to change my username ✅
 - As a user I want to be able to change my avatar ✅
+- As a user I want to be able to delete my account
+- As a user I want to be able to reset my password if I forget it

 ### Searching